-The Department has an aggressive initiative to reduce in-cell violence between inmates.
-The focal point of this initiative is to ensure inmates considered predators or potential predators are housed appropriately.
+inmates considered predators or potential predators are housed appropriately.
 Inmates that can be considered a danger to others should not be housed in cells with inmates who can be considered potential victims.
 To that end, a major system identifies these types of inmates as well as inmates that may be sexual aggressors or victims.
 The system is IBAS (Inmate Behavioral Assessment Scale).
 The Department utilizes a complex web system designed by the Bureau of Classification Management to identify potential inmate predators, prey and those inmates at risk for sexual violence either as an aggressor or as a victim.
 The classification staff completes the assessment generally the day of arrival but not to exceed 72 hours of arrival.
-The guestions and criteria that are considered include (1) if the inmate has a mental, physical, or developmental disability; (2) The age of the inmate; (3) the physical build of the inmate; (4) whether the inmate has previously been incarcerated; (5) Whether the inmate's criminal history is exclusively nonviolent; (6) whether the inmate has prior convictions for sex offenses against an adult or child; (7) whether the inmate is or is perceived to be gay, lesbian, bisexual, transgender, intersex, or gender nonconforming; (8) whether the inmate has previously experienced sexual victimization; (9) the inmate's own perception of vulnerability; and (10) whether the inmate is detained solely for civil immigration purposes.
+The questions and criteria that are considered include (1) if the inmate has a mental, physical, or developmental disability; (2) The age of the inmate; (3) the physical build of the inmate; (4) whether the inmate has a mental, physical, or developmental disability; (2) The age of the inmate; (3) the physical build of the inmate; (4) whether the inmate has a mental, physical, or developmental disability; (2) The age of the inmate; (3) the physical build of the inmate; (4) whether the inmate has previously been incarcerated; (5) Whether the inmate's criminal history is exclusively nonviolent; (6) whether the inmate has prior convictions for sex offenses against an adult or child; (7) whether the inmate is or is perceived to be gay, lesbian, bisexual, transgender, intersex, or gender nonconforming; (8) whether the inmate has previously experienced sexual victimization; (9) the inmate's own perception of vulnerability; and (10) whether the inmate is detained solely for civil immigration purposes.
 The classification and medical staff determines if the inmate is perceived to be LGBTI.
 Inmates may not be disciplined for refusing to answer any of the questions, or for not disclosing complete information.
-Criteria to include past violent convictions, violent disciplinary reports, STG affiliation, release dates, as well height and weight differentials are considered when housing inmates.
-The housing officer must review and approve any bed changes made.
+Criteria to include past violent convictions, violent disciplinary reports, STG affiliation,